mattcroat/joy-of-code/posts/sveltekit-endpoints/sveltekit-endpoints.md

 {% video src="without-flicker.mp4" %}

-Another example where I used both was for setting [Cache-Control](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control) HTTP headers for the page because you have to set it on the HTML document and not the page endpoint to be cached on a [content-delivery network](https://en.wikipedia.org/wiki/Content_delivery_network).
+Another example is setting [Cache-Control](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control) HTTP headers for the page because you have to set it on the HTML document and not the page endpoint to be cached on a [content-delivery network](https://en.wikipedia.org/wiki/Content_delivery_network).

-This only caches the data and makes it fresh for 60 seconds.
+This only caches the data.

 ```ts:example.ts showLineNumbers
 import type { RequestHandler } from '@sveltejs/kit'